-The process of preparing the draft masterplan has involved:
+The process of preparing the masterplan during 2021 involved:

-- A range of technical studies in order to ensure that the masterplan is based on a good understanding of local constraints, which are available as background papers. - Consultation with landowners and existing businesses operating in the masterplan area, which revealed broad support for the Council's approach, a general desire for flexibility of uses and layouts to ensure deliverability, a wish to avoid new development compromising existing employment operations, and suggestions that delivery of employment-related uses and related infrastructure will be contingent on a flexible approach and public sector support.
+A range of technical studies in order to ensure that the masterplan is based on a good understanding of local constraints, which are available as background papers.

+- Consultation with landowners and existing businesses operating in the masterplan area, which revealed broad support for the Council's approach, a general desire for flexibility of uses and layouts to ensure deliverability, a wish to avoid new development compromising existing employment operations, and suggestions that delivery of employment-related uses and related infrastructure will be contingent on a flexible approach and public sector support. - Public consultation on the draft masterplan in late 2021 revealed widespread support for the masterplan, plus a number of detailed comments which helped to refine and finalise the masterplan.

-The draft masterplan contains uses and layouts to create a flexible framework for delivery of employment-led uses, based around the concept of a 20 minute neighbourhood.
-The intention is to avoid competing or undermining the vitality and viability of Kirkintilloch town centre, whilst at the same time providing deliverable employment-related uses which will have a positive impact to the local community.
+The masterplan contains uses and layouts to create a flexible framework for delivery of employment-led uses, based around the concept of a 20 minute neighbourhood.
+The intention is to avoid competing or undermining the vitality and viability of Kirkintilloch town centre, whilst at the same time providing deliverable employmentrelated uses which will have a positive impact to the local community.

-As well as creating a deliverable framework for development, the aims of the draft masterplan are to:
+As well as creating a deliverable framework for development, the aims of the masterplan are to:

-- Give certainty to existing businesses and landowners about the future of the site. - Support future bids for external funding towards infrastructure costs. - Create a draft masterplan which can be used as the basis for public consultation with the local community. - Support decision making by the Council on planning applications in line with LDP2 Policy 4.R.
+- Give certainty to existing businesses and landowners about the future of the site. - Support future bids for external funding towards infrastructure costs. - Create a masterplan which can be used as the basis for public consultation with the local community. - Support decision making by the Council on planning applications in line with LDP2 Policy 4.R.